MartinKulev/BankApplication/README.md

+# About app
+An Asp.NET Core app that represents a bank.
+You need to change the connection string, according to your database in order for the app to work.

 # Hosting
 The app is hosted here: [https://bankweb24.azurewebsites.net](https://bankweb24.azurewebsites.net)

-# Bank-Project
-An Asp.NET Core app that represents a bank.
-You need to change the connection string, according to your database in order for the app to work.
+> [!NOTE]
+> If you want to run the app locally, you would have to add a connection string and do a migration.

 # How to use the program?